RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ![cdw]({% image_path che-workspace.png %})

+> **NOTE**:
+>
+> You may see random errors about websocket connections, plugins failing to load or other errors in the `dev-machine` window.
+You can ignore them as these are known issues that do not affect this workshop.

 To gain extra screen space, click on the yellow arrow to hide the left menu (you won't need it):

 ![cdw]({% image_path che-realestate.png %})